stonith404/pingvin-share/README.md

 ### Custom branding

-#### Name

-You can change the name of the app by visiting the admin configuration page and changing the `App Name`.
+You can change the name and the logo of the app by visiting the admin configuration page.

-#### Logo

-You can change the logo of the app by replacing the images in the `/data/images` (or with the standalone installation `/frontend/public/img`) folder with your own logo.
-The folder contains the following images:

-- `logo.png` - The logo in the header and home page
-- `favicon.png` - The favicon
-- `opengraph.png` - The image used for sharing on social media
-- `icons/*` - The icons used for the PWA

 ## 🖤 Contribute